 Farmer Mike Nyberg

 Michael Nyberg has been farming on Vancouver Island as New Mountain Farm for nearly a decade.
-He maintains a strong community of friends there and even still maintains a patch of garlic in Cobble Hill.
 He worked through university landscaping for the city whilst obtaining a degree in International Development at the University of Calgary.
 He followed his heart to the Island and found many new loves, but mostly in growing food where he started his business, New Mountain Farm (from the Swedish translation of last name: Nyberg).
 He became a well-loved member of the Halliburton Community Farm in Victoria, BC where he farmed for 8 years and served as a board member.
 Halliburton Community Farm is community-supported, certified organic, educational farm.
 His passion for human relations, good communication and community living was fed through his experiences at Halliburton and with community living.
 The decision to move to the mainland was a difficult one, but the draw of farming with his lady love and proximity to his family won him over.
 With a strong interest in how we are all connected, community, growing food (especially garlic) and taking care of the land that feeds us– he is a tremendous asset to Glen Valley and eaters of the lower mainland.
 Want to geek out in conversation over garlic?
 Farmer Mike is your man.